abcnorio/R-largenum-integration/README.md

-﻿# R code to enable numerical integration functions to work with very large numbers
+﻿# R code to enable numerical integration methods to work with very large numbers

 ## Overview